waveform80/rpi-lgpio/docs/install.rst

 =============

-If your distribution does not include a "native" packaging of rpi-lgpio, you can also install using pip (preferably in a Python virtual environment):
+If your distribution does not include a "native" packaging of rpi-lgpio, you can also install `rpi-lgpio from PyPI <https://pypi.org/project/rpi-lgpio/>`_ using pip (preferably in a Python virtual environment).
+Please note that rpi-lgpio does still depend on lgpio so you will need that installed as a
+dependency:

 .. code-block:: console

     $ pip uninstall rpi-gpio
+    $ sudo apt install python3-lgpio
     $ pip install rpi-lgpio

 On some platforms you may need to use a Python 3 specific alias of pip: